 We ask for your advisory vote for your preferred frequency of the submission of future Say-on-Pay votes to stockholders by indicating your choice that future submissions of Say-on-Pay votes to stockholders should occur every year, every two years, or every three years, or you may choose to abstain from voting on this issue.
-The option of every year, every two years, or every two years, or every two years, or every two years, or every three years at the Annual Meeting will be the frequency of the submission of future Say-on-Pay votes selected by stockholders.
+The option of every year, every two years, or every three years that receives a majority of the votes present and entitled to vote at the Annual Meeting will be the frequency of the submission of future Say-on-Pay votes selected by stockholders.